INTERNATIONAL AIRLINE MEDICAL ASSOCIATION BYLAWS

 5. Candidates for five members of the Executive Council

-6. Candidates for delegates as may hereafter become necessary
+6. Candidates for delegates as they may hereafter become necessary

 Section 8.4: AWARDS COMMITTEE